franioli/icepy4d/docs/index.md

 # Welcome to ICEpy4D

 ## Image-based Continuos monitoring of glaciers' Evolution with deep learning sfm and low-cost stereo-cameras

-`ICEpy4D` is a Python package for 4D Image-based Continuos monitoring of glaciers' Evolution with deep learning SfM and low-cost stereo-cameras.
+[ICEpy4D](https://github.com/franioli/icepy4d) is a Python package for 4D Image-based Continuos monitoring of glaciers' Evolution with deep learning SfM and low-cost stereo-cameras.

 `ICEpy4D` is a under active development.

 ## Project layout

+    main.py       # Main code for running ICEpy4D
     src/
         icepy     # Source code for ICEpy4D
     data/